mayanbiao1234/aaai2023/README.md

 [2] Deep Representation Learning on Long-tailed Data: A Learnable Embedding Augmentation Perspective [3] Feature Space Augmentation for Long-Tailed Data

+# Weakness2:
+Following the accepted settings, the batch size on ImageNet-LT and iNaturalist2018 is 256 and 512, respectively.
+For a fair comparison, we align with OFA and choose N_A to be 3, so N_T is 32 and 64 on ImageNet-LT and iNaturalist2018, respectively.

 # Weakness 4:
 We argue that although the bias of the classifier is improved after decoupled training, the ability of the feature sub-network to adapt to the new decision boundary is ignored.